-- A new framework in software engineering field.
+- A new framework in the software engineering field.

 - It is multidimensional in nature.
-Improved XP model is equally suitable for incremental and parallel development according to nature of project.
+Improved XP model is equally suitable for incremental and parallel development according to the nature of the project.

-- Analysis and Risk Management’ phase in the new framework has many benefits e.g., initial risk management plan to cater the potential risks regarding the failure of project.
+- Analysis and Risk Management’ phase in the new framework has many benefits e.g., initial risk management plan to cater to the potential risks regarding the failure of the project.

 - Design and Development’ phase helps to keep the new framework agile in nature.

 - Support for component-based development.

 - Support to have a large team size.

 - Better documentation helping to software engineering team during and after development (e.g., Risk Management).

 Analysis phase results in more comprehensive user requirements, modeling, and documentation.
 SRS is the end product of the analysis phase.
 Comprehensive analysis always gives better design which results in high-quality software.
 Risk management plan at the analysis phase is another strong feature of the improved XP model as compared to the XP model.
 Design and development phases of the XP process model have been merged in the improved XP model.
 The objective is to achieve agility in the proposed model.
 Prototype approach helps to verify the design and requirements.
 Merging of design and development also improves the efficiency of the software.

 The main purpose of the improved XP process model is to eliminate prominent limitations of agile process models and particularly of XP.
 The improved XP process model is proposed to support CBD, large teams, complex and safety-critical project development.
 The addition of proper analysis phase also helps an analyst to consider the factor of reuse during modeling a system.